hcdevspace/shotline-ai/README.md

 AI-powered photo curation — instantly surface your best shots.

-Upload a folder of photos and ShotlineAI ranks, tags, and captions every image using Gemini vision AI, grouping them into confidence tiers so you can export a clean library in seconds.
+Upload a folder of photos and ShotlineAI ranks, tags, and captions every image using ChatGPT vision AI, grouping them into confidence tiers so you can export a clean library in seconds.

 ## Tech Stack

 - **Next.js 15** (App Router)
 - **TypeScript**
 - **Tailwind CSS**
-- **Gemini 1.5 Flash** (Google AI vision)
+- **ChatGPT 4o** (Open AI vision)
 - **Zustand** (client-side state)
 - **JSZip** (client-side ZIP export)